MichaelFedora/tiny-deno/API.md

 - `POST /auth/login`
 - `GET /auth/handshake/start`

+The routes are as follows:

+Core:

 - POST `/login` - Post with a body of `{ username: string; password: string }` and either get a 403 or a session
 - POST `/register` - Post with a body of `{ username: string; password: string }` and get a 401 or a 204.
+- GET `/can-register` - Returns a 204 or 403 as to whether or not registrations are open on this node.
 - POST `/change-pass` - Post with a body of `{ username: string; password: string; newpass: string }` and either get a 403 or a 204.
 - GET `/sessions` - Receives a list of active sessions
-- DELETE `/session/:id?` - Revoke all or one session via ID)
+- DELETE `/session/:id?` - Revoke all or one session via an ID
+- GET `/apps`
+  - If a user, gets a list of connected apps, and, if a home, their preferred file and db storage nodes
+  - If an app, get only a list containing your information
+- DELETE `/apps/:id` - as a User, delete an app and it's information.
+If the query parameter `?soft` is specified, then just remove its saved configuration, but keep the data.
 - POST `/logout` - Logout of the currently authorized session
 - GET `/refresh` - Refresh the current session - revokes the old session and returns a new ID

+Handshakes:

 - GET `/handshake/start` - Start a handshake by redirecting to this route
 - POST `/handshake/complete` - Finish a handshake by posting data to this route and getting a session back
+- GET `/handshake/:id` - As a user, get handshake information
-- GET `/handshake/:id/(approve|cancel)?` - Approve or cancel a handshake - this is for a Tiny node UI to use
+- POST `/handshake/:id/(approve|cancel)` - As a user, approve or cancel the handshake and be given back a url to redirect to.

+Master Keys:

+- GET `/master-key/:id?` - Get all or get one master key via an ID
-- GET | POST `/master-key` - Get all or add a master-key to the Tiny node with an optional `name` query param
+- POST `/master-key` - Add a master-key to the Tiny node
+  - For a dedicated node, the body can be empty or have a `{ name: string }` object and will return a text body of the master key id
+  - For a home node, the body must be an `{ key: string, url: string, type: 'file' | 'db', name?: string }` object, and will return a 204
-- PUT | DELETE `/master-key/:id` - Update (the name) or remove a master-key
+- PUT | DELETE `/master-key/:id` - Update the master key with a body of `{ name: string }`, or remove a master-key
-- POST `/master-key/:id/generate-session` - Use a master-key to generate a session
+- POST `/master-key/:id/generate-session` - Use a master-key to generate a session (on a dedicated node)

 ## Scoped Features